 - Select Upload files to open the Open window.

 - Then select your RAR file to save in Google Drive, and click the Open button.

 - Right-click the RAR you saved in Google Drive and select Share to open the window below.

-- Click Get sharable link to turn on link sharing.
-Then you can also copy a link URL (with the Ctrl + C hotkey) to include in the email.
+- Then, you can also copy a link URL (with the Ctrl + C hotkey) to include in the email.

 - Press the Done button.

 - Click the Compose button to open Gmail’s email text editor.

 - Press the Insert files using Drive button.

 - Select the RAR file you saved in Google Drive.